potatolain/cruddie-mock/README.md

 [directory path] should be a directory with json files describing your models.
 If omitted, the current working directory will be used instead.
-Regular require-style javascript (.js) files will also work - just set your model as exports.
+Regular require-style javascript (.js) files will also work - export your model.
 ```

 ## Options